 A brief introduction: My provider offers 100 Mbps download, but at the time I signed up, they only gave me a Fritz!Box with 2.4 GHz Wi-Fi, which can’t deliver 100 Mbps due to certain limitations.
-I then bought a new Fritz!Box 7490 with 5 GHz Wi-Fi directly from a retailer, without any branding. – However, my provider’s network then smuggled its restrictions onto this box.
-It was rather unpleasant, and even more unpleasant when their technician denied it.
+I then bought a new Fritz!Box 7490 with 5 GHz Wi-Fi directly from a retailer, without any branding.
+However, my provider’s network then smuggled its restrictions onto this box.
+Pretty rubbish, and even more rubbish was their technician who denied it.

-- Windows computer or at least a computer with a reasonable Ethernet port that is not controlled via USB.
+- Windows computer or at least a computer with a proper Ethernet port that is not controlled via USB.
 Then it should also work with a Windows virtual machine.
 Because…

-- … you have to run the recovery.exe of your Fritz!Box: Google search for AVM Recovery and type designation, e.g. 7490 and you should get the FTP folder from AVM directly….
+- … you have to run the recovery.exe for your Fritz!Box: Google search for AVM Recovery and your model designation, e.g. 7490, and you should get the FTP folder from AVM directly.

 - The computer or its Ethernet connection is given a fixed IP, 192.168.178.2 – the netmask is, as usual, 255.255.255.0, the rest can be ignored.